(Image source: Ad Forum)

 After a decade of building a successful business, Masaru had aspirations to expand globally.
 During a business trip to the United States, he quickly discovered that Americans had trouble pronouncing his company’s name.
 To be a successful international brand, Masaru realised he had to change the company name.

 His first thought was to use the acronym ‘TTK’, however, this name was being used by the Tokyo Rail.
 His next thought was to take the first two letters from the company’s current name to create an abbreviation ‘Totsuko’ (Tokyo Tsushin Kogyo), however, he discovered that westerners also had trouble pronouncing it.

 He settled on the name Tokyo Teletech, however on a subsequent trip to the United States, discovered another company using this name.

-Sony is now ranked number 73 in the World’s Most Valuable Brands list, proving that persistence pays off.
+Sony is now ranked 73rd in the World’s Most Valuable Brands list, proving that persistence pays off.